• Wed. Nov 12th, 2025

 A CYPRUS WATER PROBLEM

-New technology has been consistently cited as a solution to alleviate the island’s water issues.
-Several summits, held throughout the year, have resulted in authorities embracing these new technologies, which come in the form of mobile desalination units.
-These units, which use seawater to create fresh water, have now been installed across the island, forming part of the island’s overall water retention strategy.
-Although the introduction of these units has taken longer than expected, signs of more water becoming available remain good.
+New technology has been consistently cited as the only viable solution.
+This has mainly come in the form of mobile desalination units, which use seawater to create fresh water.
+Several of these units have now been installed across the island, forming part of the island’s new overall water retention strategy.
+Although the introduction of these units has taken longer than expected, signs of more fresh water becoming available for the future remain positive.

-Water authorities, in the meantime, maintain that there is an adequate water supply available and that current water levels remain stable across the island.
-This claim comes in spite of draconian measures to save water remaining in place.
-Farmers and plantation owners, on the other hand, have raised numerous concerns.
-They have stated that the situation with regards to wholesale irrigation remains difficult, particularly within the district of Paphos.
+Water authorities, in the meantime, maintain that there is an adequate water supply available across the island.
+They have stated that although current water levels remain low, supply should remain stable along with careful management.
+This careful management, however, has come in the form of several draconian measures that currently do not sit well with farmers and plantation owners.
+These two groups in particular have constantly raised numerous concerns.
+They maintain that the situation with regard to wholesale irrigation remains difficult, particularly within the Paphos district.

 A NEW BOLD PLAN OF ACTION